Solving high-dimensional optimal stopping problems using deep learning: Numerical examples of pricing American-style de riv a tives

 \subsection{Examples with known one-dimensional representation}

-In this subsection we test the algorithm in Framework~\ref{algo:general} in the case of several very simple optimal stopping problem examples in which the $ d $-dimensional optimal stopping problem under consideration has been designed in such a way that it can be represented as a one-dimensional optimal stopping problem.
+In this subsection, we test the algorithm of Framework~\ref{algo:general} on different $d$-dimensional optimal stopping problems that can be represented as one-dimensional optimal stopping problems.
 This representation allows us to employ a numerical method for the one-dimensional optimal stopping problem to compute reference values for the original $ d $-dimensional optimal stopping problem.
 We refer to Subsection~\ref{sec:high_dimensional} below for more challenging examples where a one-dimensional representation is not known.